IntAsMi/Pickaxe---CSV-XLSX-Viewer/README.md

 1. Download the `Pickaxe.exe` file from the Releases page of its repository.
 2. Double-click the downloaded file to run Pickaxe.

-No installation or additional software is required!
+Only installation of this application is required!

 ## Usage